Chart Color Schemes

 Tarragindi demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Tarragindi's educational attainment exceeds broader benchmarks significantly.
-Among residents aged 15+, 48.8% hold university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
+Tarragindi's educational attainment exceeds broader benchmarks.
+48.8% of residents aged 15+ have university qualifications, compared to 25.7% in Queensland and 30.4% in Australia.
 Bachelor degrees are the most common at 31.3%, followed by postgraduate qualifications (12.0%) and graduate diplomas (5.5%).
-Vocational pathways account for 24.5% of qualifications, with advanced diplomas at 9.7% and certificates at 14.8%.
+Vocational pathways account for 24.5%.

-Educational participation is high, with 33.4% of residents currently enrolled in formal education.
+Educational participation is high, with 33.4% of residents currently enrolled.
 This includes 11.9% in primary education, 9.2% in secondary education, and 7.3% pursuing tertiary education.
-Tarragindi's three schools have a combined enrollment of 1,086 students.
-The area demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1146.
-These three schools focus exclusively on primary education, with secondary options available in surrounding areas.
+Tarragindi's three schools have a combined enrollment of 1,086 students as of the latest data.
+The area shows significant socio-educational advantages with an ICSEA score of 1146.
+These schools focus exclusively on primary education, with secondary options available in surrounding areas.

 Frequently Asked Questions - Education